 - Place175g (6oz) sugar and 2 eggs into a large bowl and whisk until the sugar and egg mixture is thick and pale and leaves a trail when you lift the beaters.
 Add the finely grated zest and juice of 1 lemon and a pinch of salt and whisk until well combined.

-- Drizzle5 tbsp olive oil and 4 tbsp milk into the bowl and gently stir to combine.
-Then sieve 200g (7oz) plain flour, 1½ tsp baking powder and ½ tsp bicarbonate of soda into the bowl and fold in.
+- Drizzle5 tablespoon olive oil and 4 tablespoon milk into the bowl and gently stir to combine.
+Then sieve 200g (7oz) plain flour, 1½ teaspoon baking powder and ½ teaspoon bicarbonate of soda into the bowl and fold in.

 - Pour the batter into the prepared cake tin.
 Place into the centre of the oven and bake for 40 minutes until golden brown and starting to pull away from the sides of the tin.
 A skewer inserted in the centre of the cake should also come out clean.